 The Board of Directors has appointed an Executive Committee, which held no meetings during the fiscal year ended December 31, 2001.
 The members of the Executive Committee currently are Alan P. Timmins and Drs.
 Denis R. Burger and Dwight D. Weller.
 The Executive Committee can meet between Board Meetings and take any action the Board of Directors can take, except for certain material corporate actions, such as approval of a merger or sale of substantially all the corporate assets.
 The Board of Directors has also appointed a standing Audit Committee which, during the fiscal year ended December 31, 2001, conducted one (1) meeting.
 The members of the Audit Committee currently are Nick Bunick and Drs.
 Bruce L. A. Carter, John W. Fara, and James B. Hicks.
-The Audit Committee oversees the annual and quarterly financial reporting process, confirms management's proposal for the independent auditors, discusses with the auditors their independence from management, reviews the scope of the independent annual audit, the independent public accountants' letter to the Board of Directors concerning the effectiveness of AVI's internal financial and accounting controls and the Board of Directors, a copy of which was included in the Proxy Statement for the Company's 2001 Annual Shareholder Meeting.
-The Audit Committee is composed of "independent" directors as such term is defined in Rule 5200(a)(15) of the National Association of Securities Dealers (NASD) listing standards.
-The Board of Directors also has appointed a Commensation, and also administers AVI's stock option plans.
-During the fiscal year ended December 31, 2001, the Committee held one (1) meeting.
-The members of the Compensation Committee which reviews executive compensation and makes recommendations to the full Board regarding changes in compensation, and also administers AVI's stock option plans.
+The Audit Committee oversees the annual and quarterly financial reporting process, confirms management's proposal for the independent auditors, discusses with the auditors their independence from management, reviews the scope of the independent annual audit, the independent public accountants' letter to the Board of Directors concerning the effectiveness of AVI's internal financial and accounting controls and the Board of Directors' response to that letter, if deemed necessary.
+The Audit Committee operates under a written charter adopted by the Board of Directors a souch term is defined in Rule 5200(a)(15) of the National Association of Securities Dealers (NASD) listing standards.
+The Board of Directors also has appointed a Compensation Committee which reviews executive compensation and makes recommendations to the full Board regarding changes in compensation, and also administers AVI's stock option plans.
 During the fiscal year ended December 31, 2001, the Compensation Committee held one (1) meeting.
-The members of the Compensation Committee currently are DI's.
-Bruce L. A. Car
+The members of the Compensation Committee urrently are Drs.
+Bruce L. A. Carter and James B. Hicks.